hasolanor/CFD-porousmedia/README.md

 </figure>

-From the above, the outcomes obtained from the incompressible flow simulation are consistents and can be applied to run the scalar transport simulations.
+From the above, the outcomes obtained from the incompressible flow simulation are consistents and can be applied to run the species transport simulations.

-### Scalar Transport
+### Species Transport

 In order to address this study, a set of seven numerical experiments was run.
 The corresponding dataset is presented in Table 6.
 In order to address this study, a set of seven numerical experiments was run.
 The corresponding dataset is presented in Table 6.
 Experiment 1 simulates a hypothetical case where transport mechanisms by diffusion and retention dynamics are neglected, so the advection governs the chemical species transport across the porous medium.
 Although, Experiments 2, 3, and 4 corresponds to cases for a specific chemical species size neglecting retention dynamics.
 Finally, Experiments 5, 6, and 7 simulate the same cases of the three last ones considering a retention rate.